Table of Contents

 Order fulfilment options: what are they (+ 3 tips from the experts)

 It’s clear that different ecommerce businesses have different needs.
-With all of the factors above in mind, the best order fulfilment strategy for your business might not be the same as that of your competitors.
+The best order fulfilment strategy for your business might not be the same as that of your competitors.

-The most common parcel fulfilment methods are outsourcing to a third-party fulfilment provider, merchant fulfilment, and dropshipping.
+The most common order fulfilment methods are outsourcing to a third-party fulfilment provider, merchant fulfilment, and dropshipping.

 Third-party fulfilment

-Third-party fulfilment is defined as the outsourcing of fulfilment logistics to an external partner.
+Third-party fulfilment refers to outsourcing of fulfilment logistics to an external partner.
 These processes can include inventory management, generating optimised picking lists, packing boxes, and shipping orders, and managing returns.

-Many ecommerce retailers partner with a third-party logistics (3PL) partner to outsource supply chain-related tasks that can often be too unproductive, costly, or complex to manage in-house.
+Many ecommerce retailers partner with a third-party logistics (3PL) partner to outsource supply chain-related tasks that can often be too time-consuming, costly, or complex to manage in-house.

 3PLs have inbound and outbound logistics expertise that your business can — and should — leverage.
 They also have the infrastructure needed to ship larger order volumes, making them invaluable as your business scales or needs to ramp up quickly and deliver orders accurately.